blackbaud/stache1/tutorials/getting-started/index.md

 note: |
   This is a prototype.
 As the API matures, this content will change.

-  This tutorial will help developers start integrating with constant contact.
+  This tutorial will help developers start integrating with {{ site.productname }}.
 It will make it easy to get started in a few steps.
-It will guide users through the Azure API management platform, including setting up a developer account, logging in, getting API keys, starting the integration, using the technical reference and API console, orienting the user to the developer guides, authentication, tutorials, support and resources.
+It will guide users through the Azure API management platform, including setting up a developer account, logging in, getting API keys, , using the technical reference and interactive API console.
+At the end of the tutorial, we will orient the user to the various resources available to them .
 ---

 # Get Started with the {{ site.productname }} API #